 Raspa is a freelance composer and has a number of works listed with major distributors both here in the United States and Europe.
 His works have sold in over 30 countries.
-You can visit his publisher pages at Sheet Music Plus and J. W. Pepper & Son, Inc. in the United States, Score Exchange in England and MusicaNEO in Switzerland for more information and a listing of his available works for piano, voice, instrumental duets, trios, chamber ensembles, full and string orchestra.
+You can visit his publisher pages at Sheet Music Plus, J. W. Pepper & Son, Inc., and Parts & Score in the United States, Score Exchange in England and MusicaNEO in Switzerland for more information and a listing of his available works for piano, voice, instrumental duets, trios, chamber ensembles, full and string orchestra.

 Nick is a member of the Society of Composers, Inc., ASCAP and is a past President and Emeritus member of The Minnesota River Valley Music Teachers Association.